 The M50 traverses the existing railway line approximately 0.35 km west of Park West train station.
 The M4 is also located approximately 2.5 km north of the railway line, near Hazelhatch.
-Key rail infrastructure is outline in Figure 2.10 to Figure 2.11.
+Key rail infrastructure is outlined in Figure 2.10 .